google/blockly-samples/plugins/scroll-options/README.md

 Then the final options used will include both `fastMouseSpeed: 5` and `slowMouseSpeed: 2` with all other options being the default values.

-You can call `ScrollBlockDragger.resetOptions()` to restore all default options.
+You can call `ScrollDragger.resetOptions()` to restore all default options.

 ## License